DFO-Ocean-Navigator/Ocean-Data-Map-Project/README.md

 ## Automate CLASS4 pickle generation

 In order to generate the class4.pickle file daily.
 You should create a crontab entry for the user account hosting the Ocean Navigator instance.
 Use the command `crontab -e` to add the string `@daily ${HOME}/Ocean-Data-Map-Project/bin/launch-pickle.sh`.
 Then once a day at midnight the script launch-pickle.sh will index all the CLASS4 files.

+## Proper handling of the datasetconfig.json and oceannavigator.cfg configuration files

+In order to provide a production ready and off-site configuration files.
+We have implemented a new configurations repository.
+When people clone the Ocean-Data-Map-Project repository they will need to perform an additional step of updating any defined submodules.
+The following command changes your working directory to your local Ocean-Data-Map-Project directory and then updates the submodules recursively.

+* cd ${HOME}/Ocean-Data-Map-Project ; git submodule update --init --recursive